Looking for the best flippable 2-sided mattress, you can buy online?

 Trial Period And Warranty

-The Zenhaven mattress comes with a 180-night in-home trial period.
+The Zenhaven mattress comes with a 365-night in-home trial period.

 That’s plenty of time to find the best firmness option for you.
 If you don’t like either firmness levels, the company will pick up the mattress and give you a full refund minus the $99 delivery fee.

-If you keep the mattress, the warranty is 20 years long and non-prorated.
+If you keep the mattress, the warranty lasts a lifetime.

-There is also an optional prorated option that Saatva calls the Fairness Replacement Option.
+There is also an optional 15-year prorated option that Saatva calls the Fairness Replacement Option.

 6. Best 2-Sided Adjustable Mattress: Luxi